lcrespom/resty/README.md

 - `--prefix`: API prefix.
 Defaults to /api.
 - `--delay`: response delay in milliseconds.
 Defaults to 0.
 - `--write-time`: interval between file updates in milliseconds.
 Defaults to 1000.
 If set to 0, data will not be written to file.
+- `--disable-cors`: enable/disable cors.
+It is enabled by default.